grupa2Admin/Effective-budget-planner/README.md

 Effective-budget-planner app
 Our app is a simple budget application built with Django.
 It's designed to manage your personal finances.
 You can add your expenses, income and even manage your more important receipts.
+We used Django 3.2.3 version and Python 3.8.

 Setup